josejdlp/josejdlp/README.md

 📊 I mainly work with java and spring boot building microservices.
 Although I also collaborate with the front, programming in angular.

-👩🏻‍💻 As developer i had worked with:
+👩🏻‍💻 As developer i worked with:

 Java, Spring Boot, JPA, Oracle, Db2, Kafka, IBM Mq, Postman Javascript, Angular